Duty to Grant

 It is the student’s responsibility to file a Petition to Graduate no later than the eighth week of the semester in which he or she plans to complete the requirements of the certificate or degree program.
-The Petition to Graduate form is available in the counseling offices in Coalinga and Firebaugh.
+The Petition to Graduate form is available to students within the myWestHills student portal, or in the counseling offices in Coalinga and Firebaugh.
 If using outside coursework, official academic records of college or equivalent work must be on file in the Admissions and Records Office at the time the petition to graduate is filed.
 Petitions to graduate are evaluated after grades are posted for the semester.

 Students who have completed or enrolled in courses that meet the final requirements toward a certificate or degree must see a counselor.
 Students are advised to meet with a counselor two semesters before graduation to review their Student Educational Plan and complete an evaluation of their units to petition to graduate.

 Students who wish to be awarded the Associate in Arts degree, Associate in Science degree, Associate in Arts for Transfer, Associate in Science for Transfer, or a Certificate of Achievement are strongly urged to participate in the commencement exercises held at the end of the spring semester.